ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: measure_record_length

     Specifies how many measurements compose a measure record.
-When this attribute is set to a value greater than 1, the  NIDCPOWER_ATTR_MEASURE_WHEN attribute must be set to NIDCPOWER_VAL_AUTOMATICALLY_AFTER_SOURCE_COMPLETE or  NIDCPOWER_VAL_ON_MEASURE_TRIGGER. for information about supported devices.
+When this property is set to a value greater than 1, the  :py:data:`nidcpower.Session.measure_when` property must be set to :py:data:`~nidcpower.MeasureWhen.AUTOMATICALLY_AFTER_SOURCE_COMPLETE` or  :py:data:`~nidcpower.MeasureWhen.ON_MEASURE_TRIGGER`. for information about supported devices.
     Valid Values: 1 to 16,777,216
     Default Value: 1

-    .. note:: This attribute is not available in a session involving multiple channels.
+    .. note:: This property is not available in a session involving multiple channels.

     The following table lists the characteristics of this property.